thingsboard/thingsboard.github.io/docs/user-guide/widgets.md

         image: /images/user-guide/widgets/overview/appearance/default-data-settings-2-ce.png
         title: ''

-appearance-stacking-mode:
+appearance-stacking-mode-1:
     0:
         image: /images/user-guide/widgets/overview/appearance/appearance-stacking-mode-1-ce.png
         title: 'In the upper right corner of the screen, click on the Time window configuration and choose any preferred Data aggregation function other than None.
 Click "Update" to apply changes;'
     1:
         image: /images/user-guide/widgets/overview/appearance/appearance-stacking-mode-2-ce.png
-        title: 'In the Appearance tab, toggle "Enable stacking mode" checkbox and apply changes;'
+        title: 'In the widget settings, on the "Appearance" tab, toggle "Enable stacking mode" checkbox and apply changes;'
     2:
         image: /images/user-guide/widgets/overview/appearance/appearance-stacking-mode-3-ce.png
+        title: 'To view the values of all entities, you need to hover your mouse over the bar.'

+appearance-stacking-mode-2:
+    0:
+        image: /images/user-guide/widgets/overview/appearance/appearance-stacking-mode-4-ce.png
+        title: 'If you need to exclude a specific key from stacking, go to the advanced configuration of that data key;'
+    1:
+        image: /images/user-guide/widgets/overview/appearance/appearance-stacking-mode-5-ce.png
+        title: 'Check the "Exclude from stacking" checkbox.
+Apply changes.'
+    2:
+        image: /images/user-guide/widgets/overview/appearance/appearance-stacking-mode-6-ce.png
         title: 'Hover the mouse over a bar to see values of all entities.'

 appearance-legend-settings-1: